hyperledger/identus-docs/documentation/docs/quick-start.md

 </Tabs>

-## Request a verification from the Verifier Agent to the holder (JWT W3C Credential)
+## Request a verification from the Verifier Cloud Agent to the Holder (JWT W3C Credential)
 Now that the Holder has received a credential, it can be used in a verification workflow between a Holder and a Verifier.
 This requires the following steps:

 1. Verifier creates a proof-request